-c) the programmes, activities and regional initiatives being carried out in accordance with the decisions of WTDC-10 for bridging the digital divide;
+c) the programmes, activities and regional initiatives being carried out in accordance with the decisions of WTDC-14 for bridging the digital divide;

-d)
+d) Resolution 44 (Rev. Dubai, 2012) of this Assembly, about bridging the standardization gap between developing and developed countries;

-d) the relevant work already accomplished and/or to be carried out by ITU under the guidance of the Council Working Group on WSIS (WG-WSIS) for implementation of the WSIS outcomes,
+e) the relevant work already accomplished and/or to be carried out by ITU under the guidance of the (WG-WSIS) for implementation of the WSIS outcomes,

 noting

-a) Council Resolution 1332 , on ITU's role in the implementation of the WSIS outcomes, ; up to 2015 and future activities beyond WSIS+10;
+a) Council Resolution 1332 (Rev. 2016), on ITU's role in the implementation of the WSIS outcomes, taking into account the 2030 Agenda;

-b) Council Resolution 1334, on ITU's role in the overall review of the implementation of the WSIS outcomes; Council Resolution 1336, on the Council Working Group on international Internet-related public policy issues,
+b) Council Resolution 1336, on the Council Working Group on international Internet-related public policy issues,

-c)
+c) Council Resolution 1344, on the modality of open consultation for the CWG-Internet

 noting further